malekhadiji13/mushroom-classification/README.md

 # Comparative Analysis of ML & Deep Learning Models for Mushroom Binary Classification

-A fully explainable comparative study of 5 Machine Learning and 3 Deep Learning models for mushroom binary classification — covering EDA, data preprocessing, model evaluation, and interpreted results with a detailed written report.
+A fully explainable comparative study of 5 Machine Learning and 3 Deep Learning models for mushroom binary classification covering EDA, data preprocessing, model evaluation, and interpreted results with a detailed written report.

 ---

-## About This Project

-This project goes beyond running models — every step is fully explained and interpreted, from exploratory data analysis and preprocessing decisions to model selection rationale and result analysis.
+This project goes beyond running models, every step is fully explained and interpreted in the notebook and report.

-The report documents all findings in detail, making this a complete end-to-end explainable AI study.

 ---